lichess-org/chessground/README.md

 - Premove by click or drag
 - Animation of pieces: moving and fading away
 - Display last move, check, move destinations, and premove destinations
+- SVG drawing of circles and arrows on the board
 - Import and export positions in FEN notation
 - User callbacks
 - No chess logic inside: can be used for chess variations